ashpursglove/building-calculator-2/README.md

 ## Download the .exe [**HERE**](https://github.com/ashpursglove/building-calculator-2/releases/download/v1.0.0/GDT.Construction.Planner.exe)

-Successor to the legacy **building calculator 2** Python/PyQt tool.
+Successor to the legacy **building calculator** Python/PyQt tool.
 Same spirit: deterministic maths, local files, no login screen, no dashboard that wants to be your friend.
 Now with React, TypeScript, Tauri, and a file extension Windows might actually respect.

 ---